ringo/ringojs/README.txt

     Modules proposal.
 It tries to locate a module in the module path, loads it and returns its exports object.

-import(moduleName)

-    The import function builds on top of require, additionally setting a property in the calling module scope whose name is the name of the loaded module and whose value is the loaded module's exports object.

 include(moduleName)

     The include function builds on top of require, additionally copying all